sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 The LEO satellite is a satellite typically generating data, this could be for Earth observation or other things.

 As there there can be several different constellation satellites visible at any given time an algorithm for selecting the right link is important.
+- Since the progression of the orbits of both the LEO satellite and the constellation satellites is deterministic, different characteristics of the link between any two satellites can be estimated.
+These characteristics inform the decision of which link to choose.

 When the link is chosen the radio can establish the chosen link and transmit the data.
-The data is then handed off to the mega constellation, through which the data is routed to the ground.
+The data is then handed off to the mega constellation, through which the data is routed to the destination.

-Here the ground user(s) can access the data.
+Here the destination user(s) can access the data.

 ##### Interfaces